 How To Become A Security Guard

-Do you want to safeguard property and enforce rules and regulations related to the establishment you are guarding?
-Are you interested in a career that would allow you to deter criminal activity?
-If the answer to both these questions is yes then you can consider becoming a security guard.
-In this profession, you could be working in retail stores, banks, hotels, hospitals, museums, parking areas and other places.
+A security guard works in retail stores, banks, hotels, hospitals, museums, parking areas and other places.
 Your main task is to ensure that the property and its contents you are guarding is protected from vandalism, theft and other forms of criminal activity.

 Your specific tasks will depend on the kind of establishment you are protecting.
 For example, if you are guarding an armored car for a bank, for example, you will need to be very alert for possible attempts to hijack the bags of money that you are transporting.
 If you are guarding a museum, you will see to it that people are not carrying any dangerous objects in their bags that could potentially vandalize the paintings and other exhibits.
 If you are tasked with providing security for a retail establishment, your job will be to ensure that all the goods inside the store are protected and that shoplifters are caught.